grafana/tempo/docs/tempo/website/api_docs/_index.md

 GET /api/search?service.name=myservice&http.url=api/myapi
 ```

 Each query parameter is of the form <name>=<value>, where <name> is the name of any span-level or process-level attribute.
-The value is matched as a case-insenstive substring.
+The value is matched as a case-insensitive substring.
 There are several reserved query parameters:
 - `minDuration = (go duration value)`
   Optional.
 Find traces with at least this duration.
 Duration values are of the form `10s` for 10 seconds, `100ms`, `30m`, etc.
 - `maxDuration = (go duration value)`
   Optional.
 Find traces with no greater than this duration.
-Same format as `minDuration`
+Uses the same form as `minDuration`.
 - `limit = (integer)`
   Optional.
 Limit the number of search results.
 Default is 100.